What is Collaborative Practice?

 How does it work?

-- You retain control.
-Though you each have a lawyer, you and your spouse primarily are responsible for shaping the terms of the settlement as the key members of the team.
+You retain control.
+Though you each have a lawyer, you and your partner primarily are responsible for shaping the terms of the settlement as the key members of the team.

-- You gain support.
-You develop the settlement cooperatively with your spouse while benefiting from your attorney’s experience and problem-solving skills.
+You gain support.
+You develop the settlement cooperatively with your partner while benefiting from your attorney’s experience and problem-solving skills.

-- You get more from your resources.
-The collaborative process usually is less costly and time-consuming than litigation.
-When you reach an agreement, it can be finalized within a shorter time frame.
-The resolution is not delayed months waiting for a court date.
-In fact, you can obtain a divorce usually within two months of signing an agreement.
+You get more from your resources.
+The Collaborative Law process usually is less costly and time-consuming than litigation.
+Your agreement can be finalized expeditiously rather than waiting months waiting for a court date.
+If you are married, you can obtain a divorce usually within two months of signing an agreement.

-- You negotiate a better settlement.
-Every family is unique and deserves unique solutions to the issues raised in a separation and divorce.
-The collaborative process allows you to “think outside the box” and to fashion more creative results than those that would be issued by a judge after a contested court proceeding.
+You negotiate a better settlement.
+Every family is unique and deserves unique solutions to the issues faced during separation and divorce.
+The collaborative process allows you to “think outside the box” and to fashion more creative results than those handed down by a judge after a contested court proceeding.

-- You create the framework for a better tomorrow.
-There is no pain-free way to end a marriage, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your spouse are creating an environment in which you and your children can thrive moving forward.
+You create the framework for a better tomorrow.
+There is no pain-free way to end a relationship, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your partner can create an environment in which you and your children can thrive moving forward.